Aunt Vadge: my vagina is now drying up during stimulation

 What to do next

-Lube yourself up in the interim
+Lube yourself up in the meantime

-There probably isn’t anything at all wrong with you
+There probably isn’t anything wrong with you

-To directly address your concerns:
+To directly address your concerns

 Is something wrong with me?